prashansa/TorontoHousingMarket/README.md

 ## Now, a quick google search on the factors that can affect housing prices are
-1. Real Income and Demographics
+### 1. Real Income and Demographics
+Intuitively, as people start earning more, they are able to afford buying homes instead of renting them.
+So we can look at median income of all household types, and how that has changed over the years.
+Refer to dataset (toronto-median-income)[datasets/toronto-median-income.csv]
 2. Cost and accessibility of mortgages
 3. Construction and Development costs
 4. Land availability and regulations
 5. Location
-6. Stock, Supply and Demand
+6. Stock: Supply and Demand